Healthy Homes Assessment Harbour View

 Harbour View Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory in all Harbour View and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement for all Harbour View and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate compliance with each Healthy Homes Standard that apply or will apply throughout the tenancy period of their rental properties.
+• Landlords and property managers must keep records that demonstrate the compliance with each Healthy Homes Standard that apply or will be applicable to your rental home.

-• Property managers and private landlords should make sure their rental properties comply with the Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.
+• Private landlords and property managers should make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must adhere to the Healthy Homes Standard regardless of when the tenancy began.

-• All households which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2024